smarticoai/public-api/docs/api/interfaces/LeaderBoardUserT.md

 > **avatar\_url**: `string`

-The URL to the avatar of the participant
+Resolved CDN URL for the participant's avatar.

 ***